 Flag Football - Each player needs to have tennis shoes or rubber cleats (no metal) and shorts or pants.
 Mouth guards are highly recommended.
-A bag of balls, flags, and cones will be provided to coaches at the coach's meeting.
+A bag of balls and flags will be provided to coaches at coaches meeting.
 Team jerseys will be given to coaches to distribute to their players before first game.

 Volleyball - Each player needs to have non-marking tennis shoes and shorts or pants.
 Knee pads are recommended but not mandatory.
-The YMCA will provide team jerseys for games and balls for coaches to use during practices and games.
+The YMCA will provide team jerseys for games and balls for coaches to use during practice and games.

 Soccer - Shin guards are highly recommended..
 Each player should have tennis shoes or rubber cleats (no metal) and shorts or pants.
-A bag of balls and cones will be given to coaches for team use.
+Balls and cones will be made available for practices and games.
+Jerseys will be given to coaches to distribute to their players.